Maindroniidae

-Maindroniidae is a very small family of silverfish, basal insects belonging to the order Zygentoma.
-It contains just a single genus, Maindronia, and a handful of species.
+Maindroniidae is a small family of silverfish, basal insects belonging to the order Zygentoma.
+It contains three genera.

-Four species of these insects are found in some of the driest deserts on Earth: in Sudan, the Arabian Peninsula, and the Atacama Desert on the west coast of Chile.
+Four species of these insects are found in deserts: in Sudan, the Arabian Peninsula, and the Atacama Desert on the west coast of Chile.
 The distribution of these closely related species suggests that Maindronia is a Gondwanan relict group.
-A new species in this family was recently discovered in Hormozgan province, Iran.
+In 2020, a new species in this family, Maindronia bashagardensis, was discovered in Hormozgan province, Iran.
+There are no known existing specimens or illustrations of Maindronia mascatensis.

-Maindronia currently comprises four described species:
+Taxonomy

+It has been suggested that Maindroniidae should be divided in two subfamilies: